lilong-wen/TMA_customized_RISCV_SPEC_CPU_2006/README.md

 I have no idea how to fix it and don't know if it's possible to implement a three-level cache system under classic caches system.
 Maybe I will solve this later.

 For now, I wrote another script 'riscv-fs-customized-cpu-ruby.py' to implement a three-level cache system with ruby caches.

+### 4. The SPEC benchmark experiments script

+The SPEC benchmark experiments script is based on the gem5 example code 'configs/example/gem5_library/x86-spec-cpu2006-benchmarks.py' with slight modifications from x86 to customized riscv cpu.